Trust me, Peru Itinerary Planning is TRICKY

 Truthfully, I have no idea what I was thinking because Peru lies across the Andes Mountains.
 And the Andes are not pip squeak mole hills.
 They are like Big Bertha Big.
 Like, Mount Everest Big.
 Okay maybe not that big, but when you reach those high altitudes, it gets cold!

-So don’t be the chump who goes on a Sacred Valley tour, freezes, and then has to buy all the most expensive Alpaca gear at the local tourist trap because she has nothing to wear and her lips are turning blue (No. That wasn’t me.
+So don’t be the chump who plans a 3 day Cusco itinerary, practically freezes, and then has to buy all the most expensive Alpaca gear at the local tourist trap because she has nothing to wear and her lips are turning blue (No. That wasn’t me.
 That was a friend.
 I errr am WAY more savvy than that.
 Pssh.
 Insert fake eye roll.)
 Seriously, who buys alpaca leg warmers in some weird Aztec print?
 What was I thinking? h wait, clearly I wasn’t.

 2. I’ll just nonchalantly stroll through the Amazon.
 No biggie.